 - Explain the complexity of ecosystems, the component parts and humans place in the ecosystem.
 Critique current methods of dealing with ecosystems and ecological issues through discussion and seminar papers.

 - Demonstrate an awareness of continued threats to our global ecosystems and appraise individual efforts in environmental issues.

 - Explain how all organisms are connected by cell structure, energy sources, and evolutionary lineage in-class discussion and on exams.
 Correlate information on cell structure and animal systems learned in Bio 1A with evolutionary lineage discussed in Bio 1B.

 - Synthesize the information in class on ecology, evolution, and organismal diversity in a research paper and oral presentation on a given topic.

 - Write clear, well-organized lab reports.
 Draw accurate representations of microscope slide images to identify organisms of the living world in the laboratory.
 Analyze the results of laboratory experiments and evaluate sources of experimental error.

 If you are currently enrolled in BIOL 1B at Laney, the course should appear in Canvas.
 Please let me know if it does not show up!

 MODIFICATIONS FOR ONLINE LEARNING

-Here is my tentative plan for Fall 2020 (looks like we going to be 100% online):
+Here is my tentative plan for Fall 2021:

 Technology: You will need a computer and internet access.
 We do use simulations labs (Labster) in this class you will need audio/video capabilities for class interactions and presentations.
 Click on the resources page Laney Student Guide for What to Expect for more information on how Laney is helping provide some of these technological needs or email me if you have questions.